Testing liberal values of blind justice and equal opportunity

 Separation of powers, an independent Judiciary, and newcomers in the political spectrum

 In this wave of political scandals, a third high-profile case piled up.
-The Judiciary found evidence to prosecute CAVAL, a company in the hands of the son of President Michele Bachelet and his wife, currently under investigation for trafficking influence to get a loan from Banco de Chile’s owner and CEO which was used in a lucrative business operation to buy and sell land for residential use.
+The Judiciary found evidence to prosecute CAVAL, a company in the hands of the son of President Michele Bachelet and his wife, currently under investigation for trafficking influence to get a loan from Banco de Chile’s owner and CEO, which was used in a lucrative business operation to buy and sell land for residential use.
 CAVAL case was the last of a series of political scandals that shook the nation.
-A Parliamentary probe into the case has concluded CAVAL was a lobbying company, the evidence is said to result in Bachelet's daughter-in-law and associates being prosecuted on tax fraud charges.
+A Parliamentary probe into the case has concluded that CAVAL was a lobbying company; the evidence is said to result in Bachelet’s daughter-in-law and associates being prosecuted on tax fraud charges.
 CAVALl has become a source of permanent damage to Bachelet’s political reputation.
-Moreover, the recent discovery of a “cozy” relationship between local entrepreneurs’ money and politicians, the unresolved issue of “conflict of interest”, the lack of a legal framework on lobby or poor enforcement of tax fraud in the past, against empowered citizens and a vibrant press, have resulted in only a 25% approval of Bachelet’s government, according to the latest opinion polls in December 2015 (Adimark) despite the overwhelming support Bachelet was given in the elections to steer second-generation reforms on free education and the tax reform to support it.
+Moreover, the recent discovery of a “cozy” relationship between local entrepreneurs’ money and politicians, the unresolved issue of “conflict of interest”, the lack of a legal framework for lobby or poor enforcement of tax fraud in the past against empowered citizens and a vibrant press, have resulted in only a 25% approval of Bachelet’s government, according to the latest opinion polls in December 2015 (Adimark) despite the overwhelming support Bachelet was given in the elections to steer second-generation reforms on free education and the tax reform to support it.

-However, one direct benefit from the apparent attrition in the political class and entrepreneurial elite, was the establishment of an Ethical Commission made up of experts and leaders from the academic world to set high standards and design new legislation to rule party elections, campaign financing, newcomers (new parties from the public sphere) and a limit to re-election of MP’s.
-These leaders submitted a brief to Bachelet with their recommendations and act as a public ombudsman to oversee their transformation into law (Espacio Publico think tank).
+However, one direct benefit from the apparent attrition in the political class and entrepreneurial elite was the establishment of an Ethical Commission made up of experts and leaders from the academic world to set high standards and design new legislation to rule party elections, campaign financing, newcomers (new parties from the public sphere) and a limit to the re-election of MP’s.
+These leaders submitted a brief to Bachelet with their recommendations and acted as a public ombudsman to oversee their transformation into law (Espacio Publico think tank).

 RISK: